IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 ### Copy and explore scripts

-Copy or git clone the scripts to the Storage Protect server (e.g. `/usr/local/bin`) and make the script files `*.sh` executable:
+Copy or git clone the scripts to the Storage Protect server (e.g. `/tmp/`), copy all the files under `snap-protect/storage-scale/` directory to `/usr/local/bin` and make the script files `*.sh` executable:

 ```
 # git clone https://github.com/IBM/storage-protect-galaxy.git /tmp/storage-protect-galaxy